News + Articles

 Steer clear of caramels, gum, and hard candies.
 These can loosen, crack, or damage the bridge over time.

 Professional cleanings remove the buildup your toothbrush can’t reach.
-Regular check-ups help detect early wear, gum issues, or minor fractures before they turn into bigger problems.
+Regular dental check-ups help your dentist detect early wear, gum issues, or minor fractures before they become bigger problems.

 4. Wear a Night Guard If You Grind Your Teeth